What the hell is mise en scene and why is it important to filmmaking?

 Because it'll make you a complete filmmaker.
 This is one of those things that doesn't require you to spend money.
 It just requires you to think holistically about your creative process, and the end result.

-Admittedly, mise-en-scène(if you prefer the accented on the "e" and hyphens) can feel like a convoluted and overly-complicated concept to understand, but it's necessary to look at what your camera is capturing from a wider perspective.
+Admittedly, it can feel like a convoluted and overly-complicated concept to understand, but it's necessary to look at what your camera is capturing from a wider perspective.
 In other words, it's a concept that helps you look at the shot as a whole, not just with the cinematographic elements (lighting, camera angle, etc.), character elements (blocking, wardrobe, etc.), or set design (props, decor, etc.) alone.

 The best thing you can do with this concept is bringing awareness to each element you put on the screen, and how it affects the end result.

 Before we get to the big infographic from ShoHawk, let's break things down into smaller pieces and provide some resources focusing on those.